-Each month, look for a new parenting message, a new blog, a newspaper ad and a column with corresponding information, as well as tips on our website that embellish each topic.
-Post cards will be sent to parents of DPS students grades, 6-10, and area supporting businesses will hang our posters around town!
-There is a radio spot on Radio 104.9 and see our digital billboard on Route 114.
+Each month, a new parenting message, a new blog, a newspaper ad and a column with corresponding information, as well as tips on our website that embellish each topic were released.
+Post cards weresent to parents of DPS students grades, 6-10, and area supporting businesses hung our posters around town!
+There were two radio spots on Radio 104.9 and 5 digital billboard designs on Route 114.
 Join us in sharing the positive things in our community!

 May: Accessing Mental Health Supports